NastyyNas/IncredibleRepoOfDries/Notes/sysadv2/sysadv2.md

  Each socket has a specific address, composed of an IP address and a port number.

+# Routing
+### terminologie
+**Routing** is the process of selecting a path for traffic in a network or between or across multiple networks.

+**Packet forwarding** is the transit of network packets from one network interfce to another.

+The routing process usually directs forwarding on the basis of **routing tables**.
+Routing tables maintain a record of the routes to various network destinations.

+**IP routing** assumes that network addresses are structured and that similar addresses imply proximity within the network.
+Structured addresses allow a single routing table entry to represent the route to a group of devices.

+Routing has become the dominant form of addressing on the internet.

+# Firewalls

 # systemd
 ### what is systemd?
  - open-source software that provides system components for linux